ANSSI-FR/AD-control-paths/README.md

    Enter the default username and password (`neo4j` for both), then enter `secret` as your new password (Hardcoded in the Query script, can be changed with the `--password` flag).
    By default, Neo4j only listens to local connections.

-0. Install Ruby from https://rubyinstaller.org/downloads/ or from your distribution.
-A 64 bits version is recommended.

-0. Install the `neography` gem.
-In an elevated prompt or with sudo:

-        gem install neography

-0. If installing on a machine with no Internet connection, grab the gems cache from your Ruby install folder in lib\ruby\gems\<version>\cache, then copy it over and run:

-        gem install -f --local <Path_to>\*.gem

-0. Install EWS Managed API (if dumping Exchange permissions) from https://go.microsoft.com/fwlink/?LinkId=255472

 ## 2. USAGE CONTEXT